amingilani/scruffy/README.md

 ## Why

 My ISP is full of sh*t, and doesn't run automated tests.
-Or if they do, they're programmed by people that couldn't count past ten because they ran out of fingers.
+Or if they do, they're programmed by people that have trouble counting past ten because they run out of fingers.

 ## How it works